SMFB7/app-compat-9/README.md

 ## Apps
 Apple Apps (GarageBand, Keynote, etc.) - 👴🏻🟢
 ### Social Media
-YouTube - 📄. 🔵 using this method (home page and search don't work), 🟢 using web version
+YouTube - 📄 to 16.43.2. 🔵 using this method (home page, Shorts, login in the app (you can use YT Kids to log in), video page (video player does work), search don't work), 🟢 using web version
 YouTube Kids - 👴🏻🟢
 VK - 👴🏻🟢.
 You have to enable logging in by password, though
 Facebook - Need someone to test